Categories

 Scientists Seth Wynes (University of British Columbia – Vancouver, Department of Geography) and Kimberly A. Nicholas (Lund University, Centre for Sustainability Studies) prepared an infographic that shows how your personal choices affect your contribution to climate change.

-Climate change is the biggest threat of humanity and planet Earth, without a doubt.
+Climate change is the biggest threat to humanity and planet Earth, without a doubt.
 Despite organized and orchestrated climate change science denial, it is real, it is here and we have to act right now.

 The evidence for rapid climate change